Thomas-Basham/portfolio-testing/README.md

 # Portfolio Testing

-## Integration My portfolio website and projects I've had the honor to work on
+## Integration Tests for my portfolio website and other web application projects I've had the honor to work on

 ### Installation